dellaert/22F-3630/syllabus.md

 The TA office hours will be announced very soon, along with the location, in a pinned post on Piazza.
 Hope you know where the 3630 Lab is (that's right, we have a lab just for 3630!) - in the basement of the College of Computing building.
 We have some really cool fairy lights and a large television screen.
 Do come for our TA hours and get all your doubts clarified!

-* Rachit Bhargava
-* Bikram Boote
-* Ishan Chadha
-* Jerred Chen
-* Youssef Elmougy
-* Abhinav Gupta
-* Asha Gutlapalli
-* Abhineet Jain
-* Zhen Jiang
-* Lixing Liu
-* Vivek Mallampati
-* Junyan Mao
-* Andrew Messing
-* Adam Patni
-* Maya Rajan
+* Matthew King-Smith
-* John Yi
+* TBD

 ### Acknowledgements
 The materials from this class rely significantly on slides prepared by other instructors.
 Each slide set and assignment contains acknowledgements.
-Feel free to use these slides for academic or research purposes, but please maintain all acknowledgements.
+Feel free to use these slides for academic or research purposes, but please maintain all acknowledgements. -->